 If your analog sticks aren’t being picked up, you may be playing a PS1 game that doesn’t support them.
 To fix this, head to Controls and set “User 1 Analog To Digital Type” to Left Analog.

-Make sure “vulkan” is selected or use “opengl” if your GPU doesn’t support it.
+Next, return to Quick Menu, scroll down to Options -> Renderer (restart), and select “vulkan” is selected or use “opengl” if your GPU doesn’t support it.
 Vulkan is the best option, though, and should provide full access to the extra features offered by RetroArch PS1 emulation.

-Restart if necessary.
 Under “Quick Menu -> Options” there are a lot more graphical options to set.
 Here are the relevant ones and what to do with them.

 - Software framebuffer/adaptive smoothing – Keep these on.